 This week in the Republic was marked by several significant occasions.

 On 7 April inhabitants of the Republic celebrated the Day of the Proclamation of the DPR.
-That day, 6 years ago in the conference room of the Government House representatives of the administrative subdivisions of the Donetsk province, the Supreme Council and the Single people’s committee of Donbas adopted the Declaration on the DPR sovereignty and the Act on the proclamation of independence.
+That day, 6 years ago in the conference room of the Government House representatives of the administrative subdivisions of the Donetsk province, the Supreme Council and the United People’s committee of Donbas adopted the Declaration on the DPR sovereignty and the Act on the proclamation of independence.
 Our young state as well as 6 years ago meets this day at a difficult time, requiring the rallying and will to win.
-Despite the pandemic of the coronavirus COVID-19 rages, fortitude of Donbas people, its skills to get over hardships and to fight have to be the main weapon against spreading of the epidemic in the Republic.
+Despite the pandemic of the COVID-19 coronavirus , fortitude of the Donbas people, its skills to get over hardships and to fight have to be the main weapon against spreading of the epidemic in the Republic.

 At the moment, 13 cases with the infection of the COVID-19 were documented in the DPR.
 Patients’ conditions are satisfactory, there aren’t deteriorations of health.
 No fatal cases because of the coronavirus were fixed in the territory of the DPR.

-Moreover, the staff of the MES of the DPR started the disinfection and special treatment of living accommodations, territories and vehicles, where inhabitants could have direct contact with the people, infected with the COVID-19.
+Moreover, the staff of the DPR MES started the disinfection and special treatment of living accommodations, territories and vehicles, where inhabitants could have direct contact with the people, infected with COVID-19.

-Also, the Republic has introduced a range of restrictions in several spheres of entrepreneurship because of the state of readiness, connected with the pandemic of the coronavirus, the Head of the DPR Denis Pushilin told about measures, which may be adopted for the supporting of entrepreneurs.
+Also, the Republic has introduced a range of restrictions in several spheres of entrepreneurship because of the high-alert status, connected with the coronavirus pandemic , the DPR Head Denis Pushilin told about measures, which may be adopted for the supporting of entrepreneurs.
 In particular, it is planned to temporarily suspend the obligation of the payment of rent by citizens for the premises during the quarantine.
 Meanwhile, owners of premises will get compensation for the losses at the State’s expense.
 These actions should encourage minimization of the consequences of the influence caused by the epidemic on the economy of the Republic, and also on the welfare of citizens.